egcodes/microservice-demo/README.md

-# Microservice 101 Example Service
+# Microservice Demo - Advertisement Service

 This project is a study of how a basic API microservice should be